chesterbeckett/chesterbeckett.github.io/_posts/2024-05-05-appgwinfrontofafd.md

   In this example, this is *uks-appgw.uksouth.cloudapp.azure.com*

-- If the AppGW Subnet has an NSG associated, which is should, you will need to add the [following rules to allow](https://learn.microsoft.com/en-us/azure/application-gateway/configuration-infrastructure#inbound-rules) AFD and ensure the AppGW passes health probes:
+- If the AppGW Subnet has an NSG associated, which is should, you will need to add the <a href="https://learn.microsoft.com/en-us/azure/application-gateway/configuration-infrastructure#inbound-rules" target="_blank">following rules to allow</a> AFD and ensure the AppGW passes health probes:

 | Source Service Tag      | Destination Ports | Destination | Protocol | Action | Note                                                                                                                                                    |
 | :---------------------- | :---------------- | :---------- | :------- | :----- | :------------------------------------------------------------------------------------------------------------------------------------------------------ |